 Paint a thin layer of mod podge evenly over the photo and ornament.
 It will appear opaque at first and you may worry about your photo but don’t!
 It will dry clear.
 Let dry around 15 minutes.
 You can do an extra coat for sealing the ornament more behind a glossy, protective finish.
 You can also embellish a little with some glitter sprinkles or felt cutouts if you like with this final layer.

 Add ribbon to hang photo ornament.

 Just hole punch at the top of the ornament and run some ribbon through the hole to hang on the tree and tie.

-I hope you enjoy this fun DIY photo ornament Christmas craft.
-What are some of your favorite Christmas traditions?
+I hope you enjoy this fun, easy DIY photo ornament Christmas craft.
+What are some of your favorite Christmas gift giving traditions?

 These are seriously the best photo ornaments I ve seen.
 I love the glamor and the specialness of the moments captured.
 Thanks for sharing!